Complete Guide to Solventless/Non-solvent Cannabis Concentrates

 Static Dry Sift

-This is the purest form of dry hash, resin heads that have been subjected to a thorough cleaning process employing various screens and using static electricity in one form or another to remove anything apart from the trichomes, a long and laborious process that results in astounding quality hash but very low yields indeed.
+This is the purest form of dry hash, resin heads that have been subjected to a thorough cleaning process employing various screens and using static electricity in one form or another to remove anything apart from the trichomes, a long and laborious process that results in hashish of extraordinary quality but with very low yields indeed.

 Dry Ice and Nitro hash